Nishanthan15me104/CHATBOT/readme.md

 ollama create chandler_tinyllama -f ollama_files/Modelfile
 ```

-Once the model is created, you can start chatting with your Rick-speaking AI assistant.
+Once the model is created, you can start chatting with your Chandler-speaking AI assistant.

 ```bash
 ollama run chandler_tinyllama:latest